 We will continue to provide the service of placenta encapsulation to our Calgary clients.
 Should regulations come into place (and we hope they do), we will do what it takes to uphold the standards and protect your health.
 We continue to advocate for safer practices within the Calgary area by working with medical care providers and ProDoula to provide education and information about placenta encapsulation through workshops, presentations, and training programs for the right individuals.

-Be Picky with Your Provider
+Be Picky About Your Placenta Service Provider

 When choosing a professional to provide placenta encapsulation services to you, be sure to confirm that: